glaunay/omegaLoMo/README.md

 ### Modeling interaction in target proteome

+_omega.Topology_ object provides the implemntation and the main interface to the inferred ppi network.

-The complete network as an adjacency matrix along with edge information is always kept.
+The complete network is stored an adjacency matrix of edge information container.
+Column and row accessors are the target proteome uniprot identifier is always kept.
 An edge element has the folowing strucure:

-#### Implementation
+#### _omega.Topology_ Implementation

-Edge is a list of 2-tuples
+The edges are a list of 2-tuples
 2-tuples can be invalidated if they violate trim conditions